-Patrick Rothfuss’s Kingkiller Chronicle fantasy series is getting a TV series produced by Lin-Manuel Miranda, known for the Tony and Grammy-winning musical Hamilton.
+Patrick Rothfuss’s Kingkiller Chronicle fantasy series is getting a TV show produced by Lin-Manuel Miranda, known for the Tony and Grammy-winning musical Hamilton.
 The Showtime series will be set in Temerant, the world of The Kingkiller Chronicle, and will be developed in tandem with a movie series, both developed and produced by Lionsgate.

 If you’re unfamiliar with The Kingkiller Chronicle, there’s never been a better time to start reading.
 Two novels of a planned three have been released to date, and they’re long enough to hold you for a while; The Name of the Wind, book one, clocks in at 722 pages in paperback, while The Wise Man’s Fear is a door-stopper at 1,107 pages.